Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Simulations and program evaluation

 Though our approach allows for heterogeneous response of a continuous treatment, we implement a design for heterogeneous effect of a binary treatment in order to facilitate comparison with existing methods.
-The \textit{heterogeneous treatment effect} design \citep{abrevaya2015estimating} involves learning the causal functions $\theta_0^{CATE}(0,v)=0$ and $\theta_0^{CATE}(1,v)=v(1+2v)^2(v-1)^2$.
+The heterogeneous treatment effect design \cite{abrevaya2015estimating} involves learning the causal functions $\theta_0^{CATE}(0,v)=0$ and $\theta_0^{CATE}(1,v)=v(1+2v)^2(v-1)^2$.
 A single observations consists of the tuple $(Y,D,V,X)$ for outcome, treatment, covariate of interest, and other covariates.
 In this design, $Y,D,V\in\mathbb{R}$ and $X\in\mathbb{R}^3$.
-In addition to our one-line nonparametric estimator (\verb|RKHS|), we implement the estimators of \cite{abrevaya2015estimating} (\verb|IPW|) and \cite{semenova2021debiased} (\verb|DR-series|).
-The former involves Nadaraya-Watson smoothing around an inverse propensity estimator, and the latter involves (correctly specified) series regression with a debiased pseudo outcome.
-The R learner \citep{nie2021quasi} cannot be implemented since $V\neq X$.
-The simple \verb|RKHS| approach significantly outperforms alternatives at sample sizes 500 and 1,000 by the Wilcoxon rank sum test, with p-values less than $10^{-5}$.
+In addition to our one-line nonparametric estimator (\texttt{RKHS}, white), we implement the estimators of \cite{abrevaya2015estimating} (\texttt{IPW}, lined gray) and \cite{semenova2021debiased} (\texttt{DR-series}, gray).
+The former involves Nadaraya--Watson smoothing around an inverse propensity estimator, and the latter involves (correctly specified) series regression with a debiased pseudo outcome.
+The R learner \cite{nie2021quasi} cannot be implemented since $V\neq X$.
+The simple \texttt{RKHS} approach significantly outperforms alternatives at sample sizes 500 and 1,000 by the Wilcoxon rank sum test, with p values less than $10^{-5}$.